anthofflab/MimiPAGE2009.jl/docs/src/gettingstarted.md

 ## Installing Julia

-Mimi-PAGE requires the programming language [Julia](http://julialang.org/) to run.
-You can download the current release from the Julia [download page](http://julialang.org/downloads/).
-You should download and install the command line version from that page.
+Mimi-PAGE requires the programming language [Julia](http://julialang.org/), version 0.5 or later, to run.
+Download and install the current release from the Julia [download page](http://julialang.org/downloads/).

 ### Julia Editor Support